Give Me Everything

 In the United States, "Give Me Everything" became the first number-one single on the US Billboard Hot 100 for every artist on the record except Ne-Yo, who had previously reached number-one with his own "So Sick" in 2006.
 It also became Pitbull's first number one in the United Kingdom as the main artist.
-The song has also peaked at number one in Belgium, Canada, Ireland, the Netherlands, Romania and within the top-five in twelve countries.
+The song has also peaked at number one in 21 countries such as Belgium, Canada, Ireland, the Netherlands, Romania and within the top-five in twelve other territories.
 It was the seventh best-selling digital single of 2011 with worldwide sales of 8.2 million copies, making it one of the best-selling singles of all time.

 Background and composition

 Following "Hey Baby (Drop It to the Floor)", "Give Me Everything" is the second single from Pitbull's sixth studio album, Planet Pit, released on June 21, 2011.
 The song was released on March 18, 2011, through J Records.
 It was written by Pitbull, Ne-Yo and Afrojack (also producer), the latter two of whom are featured on the song along with Nayer.

 Pitbull, Ne-Yo, and Nayer have performed the song at MTV's Spring Break 2011 in Las Vegas.
 According to Paul Grein of Yahoo!
 Music, the song combines genres of hip hop, pop, and "Broadway-style theatricality"—exemplified with the repetition of the word "tonight", reminiscent of the song of the same name from the musical West Side Story (1957).
 Pitbull makes references to photography company Kodak, department store Macy's, and American media personalities Ryan Seacrest and Lindsay Lohan.

 According to the sheet music published at musicnotes.com, "Give Me Everything" is written in the key of E♭ major, set in common time and has a tempo of 129 beats per minute.
 The vocals range from the low note of C3 to the high note of B♭4.

-Pitbull told Daymond John when writing his book Powershift (which he included in the book) that he wrote the song after an encounter with a Princess from Dubai at a club.
-When the security at the club wanted to chase the Princess away from Pitbull after giving her his number; he was inspired by the events to write that song.
+In Daymond John’s book Powershift, Pitbull says that he wrote the song after an encounter with a Princess from Dubai at a club.
+When the security at the club wanted to escort the Princess away from Pitbull after giving her his number; he was inspired by the events to write that song.
 John backed this point up even further citing the lyrics "Take advantage of tonight, 'cause I'm off to Dubai to perform for a princess" and Pitbull's own generosity with his fans as the reason he created the song.

 Critical reception

-The song has received mixed reviews from music critics.
+"Give Me Everything" received mixed reviews from music critics.
 A review from NME magazine criticized Pitbull and the song for having too many random components.
 The review said "So, how many types of wrong is this?
-Well, you’ve got your earnest vocal gibbering about living in the moment.
-You’ve got your cheap rave wibble, a high frequency irritation that buzzes throughout like a fly trapped in jism."
+Well, you've got your earnest vocal gibbering about living in the moment.
+You've got your cheap rave wibble, a high frequency irritation that buzzes throughout like a fly trapped in jism."